eniwito/spree-sale-pricing/README.md

 Spree Sale Pricing
 ==================

-A Spree Commerce extension (Rails Engine) that lets you set sale prices on products, either by a fixed sale price or a percentage off of the original price.
-Sale prices have a start date, end date and enabled flag to allow you to schedule sales, have a historical record of sale prices and put sales on hold.
+A Spree Commerce extension (Rails Engine) that lets you set sale prices on products.
+Sale prices have a discount type (percentage, fixed discount, fixed price), start date, end date and enabled flag to allow you to schedule sales, have a historical record of sale prices and put sales on hold.

+In this extension we can have only one active sale price.

+This gem is fork from WebGents/spree-sale-pricing.

 Requirements
 ------------

-This Gem has been tested with Spree 3.1-stable and Ruby 2.3.1 It does not support Ruby versions earlier than 1.9 for sure.
+This Gem has been tested with Spree 3.2-stable and Ruby 2.4.0 It does not support Ruby versions earlier than 1.9 for sure.

 Installing